Through the following links, you can move to the menu or to the main text in this page.

 1. Waste, etc. discharge

-In FY2022, the waste discharge amount was 112 kilotons, a decrease of 4.3% compared to the previous year.
-Also, waste discharge per unit of sales improved by 21.8% year on year.
-The amount of waste discharge decreased due to less slag being produced as a result of a decline in production volume at cast iron production sites.
-Waste discharge per unit of sales improved as consolidated net sales increased (up 21.9% from the previous year), in addition to less discharge overall.
+In FY2023, the waste discharge amount was 102 kilotons, a decrease of 9.0% compared to the previous year.
+Also, waste discharge per unit of sales improved by 19.4% year on year.
+The amount of waste discharge decreased due to decline in production volume at casting production sites and the conversion of waste wood as valuables, despite an increase due to building replacement work at overseas machinery sites.
+Waste discharge per unit of sales improved as consolidated net sales increased (up 12.8% from the previous year).

-Of the waste discharge amount in FY2022, the amount of hazardous waste discharge was 6.3 kilotons, up 0.4% from the previous year.
+Of the waste discharge amount in FY2023, the amount of hazardous waste discharge was 7.1 kilotons, up 12.8% from the previous year.

 • Trends in Waste, Etc. (including valuable resources) and Waste Discharge per Unit of Sales